Kevin Corbett

 Kevin Stephen Corbett (born December 5, 1955) is an American transportation and economic development executive.
 He became President and CEO of New Jersey Transit (NJT), the New Jersey state public transportation agency, in February 2018.

 Background

 Corbett was born December 5, 1955.
 His father, Andrew Corbett, of Pelham, New York, was the chairman of A. J. Corbett & Sons, a steamship agency and maritime consultancy.

 He is a graduate of Georgetown University.
 He serves as a Blue and Gold Officer for the U.S. Naval Academy.
-He was a fellow of Woodrow Wilson School of Public and International Affairs.
+He was a fellow of Princeton School of Public and International Affairs.

 Corbett married Siobhan Alden, a physician, in 1991.
 He and his wife reside in Mendham; both use NJ Transit regularly.
 The couple own a private home and a 5-acre farm in the town.

 Career

 Corbett was a vice president of the global transportation consulting firm AECOM.

 Corbett was a vice president of Wilhelmsen Lines, a shipping company in Oslo, and was the general manager of its subsidiary in New York, the Barber West Africa Line.
 He has worked for the Port Authority of New York and New Jersey, the Empire State Development Corporation (Executive VP and COO) and Galliford Try.

 Corbett has been on the board of the New York League of Conservation Voters, the Regional Plan Association, the Maritime Association of the Port of New York and New Jersey. and the Tri-State Transportation Campaign.